What is a crawl space?

 Maintaining your crawl space is vital to the overall health of your home and your family.

 A crawl space supports the entire structure of your home and it affects the air you breathe.
-It’s important to keep it rid of water issues, mold, wood rot, and pests.
+It’s important to keep it rid of water issues, mold, wood rot, and critters.
 All of those pesky problems will contribute to sagging floors, damaged wooden floors, and overall weakened structural integrity over time.
 Left untreated, foundation failure can depreciate your home up to 20% per recent market studies.

 What is certain is your crawl space will never be cheaper to fix than it is right now.